 The CRG acknowledges the contribution that can be made to its operations by key representatives of industry groups, data collection agencies and eminent researchers.
 These groups or individuals will be consulted with and/or invited to meetings on an as needs basis.

-- Advise governments and industry on the availability and use of data for advocacy, policy development, and program implementation and review.
+- Advise governments and industry on the availability and use of data for advocacy purposes, policy development, and program implementation and review.